NoriSte/ui-testing-best-practices/sections/advanced/combinatorial-testing.md

 ![Combinatorial testing graph](../../assets/images/combinatorial-testing/combinatorial-testing-graph.png)

 In this example you would profit from adding another *parameter*.
-Let's name it `configuration` and assume 5 possible configurations / *parameter values*.
+Let us name it `configuration` and assume 5 possible configurations / *parameter values*.
 This would make the exhaustive suite of 125 tests.

 ```
 Model POquestion